 “If you haven’t architected your company so that AI has access to deep information, it will be hard to glean the type of deep insights we’ve built our business upon.”

-Lemonade expects its AI-powered underwriting and risk management policies will be increasingly accurate over time as well as more profitable.
+Lemonade expects its AI underwriting and risk management policies will become more accurate over time and more profitable.
 98% of all its claims already start with AI Jim in its app and 40% of claims require no “human intervention at all” says Schreiber.

 The innovative company’s AI specializes in using contextual data to analyze risks, damage, repair costs and anything else relevant to a claim.